ppb/ppb-mutant/README.md

 This library provides convenient support for the [Mutant Standard emoji](https://mutant.tech) for games using the [PursuedPyBear engine](https://github.com/ppb/pursuedpybear).

-This version is for PursuedPyBear v0.5 and Mutant Standard v0.3.1.
+This version is for PursuedPyBear v0.5 and Mutant Standard v0.4.0.

-On Versions: This project is semi-semver: Whenever the matching PPB or Mutant dependencies are updated, the major version is changed (eg frome v0.4 to v0.5).
-Whenever the library itself is updated, the minor version is changed (eg from v0.4.0 to v0.4.1); this may introduce breaking changes.

 Setup
 =====